Lucidic-AI/Lucidic-Python/README.md

 lai.end_step(step_id=step_id)
 ```

-- NOTE: If a step is not created before an LLM call, but after Lucidic has been initialized, one will automatically created for the event associated with the LLM call.
-This step is confied to just having one single event corresponding to the LLM call.
+- NOTE: If no step exists when an LLM call is made (but Lucidic has already been initialized), Lucidic will automatically create a new step for that call.
+This step will contain exactly one event—the LLM call itself.

 ### Events
 Events are automatically tracked when using instrumented providers, but can also be created manually.